15 Smart Money Tips Every Woman Should Know

 • Avoidance → not looking at your numbers, then being surprised.

-• Overwhelm → trying to change everything at once.
+• Overwhelm → trying to change everything all at once.

-Pick one or two that resonate.
+Pick one or two that resonate with you right now.
+Try them.
 Build momentum.
 Let progress compound.

 1. Pay Yourself First